-An internal committee responsible for investment meets fortnightly and oversees the investments and makes decisions on tactical asset allocation (within the constraints of Vitality Life Limited's overall investment strategy).
+An internal committee responsible for investment meets weekly and oversees the investments and makes decisions on tactical asset allocation (within the constraints of Vitality Life Limited's overall investment strategy).

-There is no exposure to equity or property holdings.
+There is no material exposure to equity holdings and no exposure to property holdings.

-Concentration risk is limited within the collective investment undertakings.
+Concentration risk is limited within the collective investment undertakings and the short term deposits.
 Given the short-dated nature of the assets, there is minimal interest rate risk on the assets.
 As the funds are partially invested in short-dated non sovereigns, there is a risk of spread widening.
 However, this risk is small given the credit quality and the short maturities of the holdings.